 5.6 / 46.4 weeks = 12.07%

-How is holiday pay transferred to the employee?
+How is holiday pay paid to the employee?

-Most umbrella companies accrue holiday pay and hold it aside until employees actually take time off, when the period of employment has finished, or at the end of the financial year.
-This is often calculated at 12.07% of the hourly rate, as detailed above.
+Some umbrella companies accrue holiday pay and hold it aside until employees take time off, when the period of employment has finished or at the end of the financial year.

 Problems with umbrella companies and holiday pay

-In recent years, it has come to light that a number of umbrella companies have made some serious money out of unclaimed holiday pay.
+In recent years, a number of umbrella companies have made some serious money out of unclaimed holiday pay.

 Some umbrellas won’t let you carry over any unused holiday pay to the next tax year, or make it difficult for you to do so.

-As there is no legal definition of an ‘umbrella company’, nor a regulatory body to oversee the industry, the practice of withholding holiday is unscrupulous, and possibly unlawful.
+Unfortunately, there is no legal definition of an ‘umbrella company’, nor a regulatory body to oversee the industry.

 Umbrellas should be transparent about their holiday policy, and make it very clear what the deadlines are to claim holiday pay.

-- Make sure the contract you have with the umbrella clearly states how holiday is handled.
+- Make sure the contract you have with the umbrella clearly states how holiday pay is handled.

 - If you can, don’t choose the ‘accrued’ model.
 Instead, the rolled up method means you will receive your holiday pay each payment cycle.